paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-062-african-elephant-conservation.md

 #### Short Title
 Pub.
 L. 100–478, title II, § 2001, Oct.
 7, 1988, 102 Stat.
 2315, provided that: “This title [enacting this chapter and amending [section 1538 of this title](./chapter-035-endangered-species.md#section-1538)] may be cited as the ‘African Elephant Conservation Act’.”

+#### Reporting Requirements
+Pub.
+L. 118–159, div.
+E, title LIII, § 5308, Dec.
+23, 2024, 138 Stat.
+2446, provided that: “(a) Reports to Congress.—Annually, the Secretary of the Interior shall submit to the appropriate committees of Congress a report on the implementation of—“(1) the African Elephant Conservation Act ([16 U.S.C.
+4201](./chapter-062-african-elephant-conservation.md#section-4201) et seq.); “(2) the Asian Elephant Conservation Act of 1997 ([16 U.S.C.
+4261](./chapter-62a-asian-elephant-conservation.md#section-4261) et seq.); “(3) the Rhinoceros and Tiger Conservation Act of 1994 ([16 U.S.C.
+5301](./chapter-073-rhinoceros-and-tiger-conservation.md#section-5301) et seq.); “(4) the Great Ape Conservation Act of 2000 ([16 U.S.C.
+6301](./chapter-082-great-ape-conservation.md#section-6301) et seq.); and “(5) the Marine Turtle Conservation Act of 2004 ([16 U.S.C.
+6601](./chapter-085-marine-turtle-conservation.md#section-6601) et seq.). “(b) Requirements.—A report submitted under subsection (a) shall include—“(1) a list of all awards issued each year under the applicable Act; “(2) the total monetary amount issued to each award recipient; “(3) the name of each award recipient organization; “(4) the country where each award will be implemented; and “(5) a description of the projects to be completed and completed under each award.”

 <a id="section-4212"></a>